 History of The Marshall House:

-Among all the Historic Savannah hotels—including of course, the historic district—The Marshall House holds the singular distinction of being the oldest hotel in one of the country's most beautiful cities—Savannah.
 The historic district is home to a wide array of beautiful hotels, homes and businesses, complete with 24 historic squares.
-You'll love strolling through this beautiful old city, and when it's time to turn in, the history stays with you when you retire to your room or suite and enjoy the amenities of our historic Savannah hotel.
+You'll love strolling through this beautiful old city, and when it's time to turn in, the history stays with you when you retire to your room or suite and enjoy the amenities at The Marshall House.

 A Gem Among the Finest

 Hotels in Savannah Historic District

-Original features of this historic hotel in Savannah, GA include authentic 19th Century doors, windows, railings, moldings, and high ceilings.
+Original features of this historic hotel include authentic 19th Century doors, windows, railings, moldings, and high ceilings.
 Some rooms have antique clawfoot tubs and access to a wrought iron balcony re-constructed to replicate the building's original veranda of the early 1900s.
 Discover the most elegant and unique hotel in Savannah at The Marshall House.
 Experience true historic Savannah for yourself by reserving a room at The Marshall House—the perfect compliment to venturing out and immersing yourself in the illustrious history of Savannah.

-A Historical Account of the First Hotel in Historic Savannah
+A Historical Account of One of the Oldest Hotels in Historic Savannah

 In 1851, businesswoman Mary Marshall, noting that Savannah was woefully in need of visitor accommodations, built the four-story Marshall House Hotel.
 It served as a hospital for soldiers during the Civil War.
 It was also home to Joel Chandler Harris, author of the famous Uncle Remus stories.
 By 1956, the hotel had closed and the first floor was used for businesses.
 In 1999, $12 million was invested in its spectacular restoration.
 The award-winning results are stunning, combining elegance and historical authenticity with 21st century conveniences.
 There is truly no place in Savannah like it.